zeapoz/xrpl/SPEC.md

     <- mtPROPOSE_LEDGER with the Node 1's node_pub_key1
     <- mtPROPOSE_LEDGER with the Node 1's node_pub_key1
     <- mtPROPOSE_LEDGER with the Node 1's node_pub_key1

+### ZG-CONFORMANCE-017

+    The node sends mtMANIFESTS after the handshake.
+    <>
+    <- mtMANIFESTS

+### ZG-CONFORMANCE-018

+    The node should *NOT* send mtMANIFESTS after connection if there was no handshake.
+    The test waits for the predefined amount of time, ensuring no such messages were received.